 The proposal must not be a direct advertisement of an institution, product, service or other self-interested category

 All proposals undergo a rigorous peer review process, based on the above assessment criteria.
 The quality of submissions for Going Global is extremely high - last year 400 proposals were submitted with less than 50% getting through the selection process.

-Proposals will be grouped into thematic clusters to ensure there is only one session on any given topic.
-If selected, we may ask you to change the focus of your proposal slightly to fit in with other proposals in the same cluster and the overall conference themes.
+If selected, we may ask you to change the focus of your proposal slightly to fit in with the overall conference themes.

 Once the committee have peer reviewed the proposals they will adopt a holistic perspective to develop a thematically coherent conference programme that offers delegates diverse global perspectives.

 Decisions of the committee are final.

 The following terms and conditions have been developed to ensure that the Going Global programme remains of the highest quality and that applicants fully understand the conference development process.

 - Speakers and Poster presenters are required to purchase a conference pass at the contributor rate by Friday 24 March 2017;

 - Speakers give permission for their profile information to be published online; for photography, filming and webcasting to take place at the conference, and for this footage to be published by the British Council;

 - Speakers must be available to present on either of the two conference days (23 to 24 May 2017) as determined at the time of scheduling;